OMNI-SLO-Monitoring/Prometheus-Alert-Converter/README.md

 ## Description

-Service to receive and convert Alerts from the Prometheus Alertmanager and convert into own LogFormat.
-To use this Service install Prometheus, Alertmanager and Windows-Exporter and replace the config with the one in this Repository.
+Service to receive Alerts from the Prometheus Alertmanager and convert into own [LogMessageFormat](https://github.com/ccims/logging-message-format).
+This Service requires Prometheus, Alertmanager and Windows-Exporter, see section 'Installation' for further details.

 Port : localhost:3900